He was my cream, and I was his coffee. When you poured us together, it was something. Josephine Baker.

 Step 2: Slow whisk the mixture and watch as it starts to simmer.

 Step 4: Once cooled, chill it overnight.
 Enjoy with your coffee in the morning (anytime really!)
+If you want to get fancy you can also top it with whipped cream or ice cream.

 How easy was that?
 Next time, try a homemade coffee creamer.
 It is way better than your store-bought one.
 If you are absolutely short of time, then go ahead and buy ‘Coffee Mate’, a famous brand of creamer.